- McKee Foundation creates a beautiful book with an unusual perspective.

 experiences, his autobiography about life among the Indians, among Mexican

-revolutionaries, among the U.S. Army and the Indians, and among the cowboys,
+revolutionaries, among the U.S. Army and the Indians, and among the cowboys.

-- His grandson discovered the autobiography during the
+His grandson discovered the autobiography during the late 1940s, and the

-late 1940s, and the McKee Foundation published it originally as "Henning's
+McKee Foundation published it originally as "Henning's Story" in 1993.

-- Now, we have an excellent English-language
+Now, we have an excellent English-language translation in "Stories from the

-translation in "Stories from the Wild West," (Robert E. & Evelyn McKee
+Wild West," (Robert E. & Evelyn McKee Foundation, limited edition of 1,500,

-- He opens his story with visits to El Paso and Juarez
+He opens his story with visits to El Paso and Juarez

 after providing a descriptive tour of Hueco Tanks.
 The Juarez visit in